How To Deal With a Difficult Boss

-As you enter professional life, you spend most of your days working, so working with a difficult boss can be a challenge to overcome.
-Despite the challenge, quitting your job is usually not the answer.
+As you enter adult life you'd likely spend many of your days working, so having a demanding boss can be quite a challenge to overcome.
+Despite the difficulties involved, though, quitting your job is usually not the answer.
 Understanding strategies you can use to address a challenging relationship with your boss can help you improve your professional life and your problem-solving skills.
-In this article, we will discuss how to deal with a difficult boss and why it's important to address such challenges while staying professional.
+In this article, we discuss how one can deal with a difficult boss, as well as why it's important to address such challenges.

 How to deal with a difficult boss

-While faced with a challenging relationship with your boss, you may think that the only solution is to find another job.
-However, there are ways to stay in the workplace and deal with your challenging situation.
-Here are tips to help you decide how to manage work with your boss:
+When faced with a challenging relationship with your boss, you may think that the only solution is to find another job.
+However, there are other ways to manage this situation:

 2. Take responsibility when necessary